 Copyright/trademark infringement is a common issue for businesses and is something that could easily tarnish a brand.
 It’s essential to register with the right legal entities first by filing a trademark to preserve and protect the brand rights.
 For example, in the U.S., you would register with the United States Patent and Trademark Office (USPTO).

-Businesses with strong brands have often found themselves taking legal action against another entity.
+Businesses with strong brands have often found themselves taking legal action against another entity out of concern for damage to their brand value.
 Stolen ideas and trademark infringements would pull these companies into lawsuits and legal consequences.
 For example, Starbucks once sued a dog day care center called, “Starbarks.”
 The famous coffeehouse chain had to write cease and desist letters to take further action to protect their trademarked name and logo.
 As a result, the pet daycare center Starbarks had to redesign its entire logo and change the business name.
 The changes prompted rebranding of the entire business, which affected their customer relationship and brand image.

 The ownership and rights over these products and ideas are absolutely essential in establishing brand consistency, credibility, and reputation.